hashgraph/guardian/docs/guardian/demo-guide/carbon-offsets/verra-redd_3-user-journey-demo-ui-guide.md

 You will then be able to see the report that you have just added by clicking on **“Monitoring Reports”** which then shows as it **‘Waiting for Verification’**. which then you will need to wait for verification to be approved.&#x20;

 <figure><img src="../../../.gitbook/assets/image (170).png" alt=""><figcaption></figcaption></figure>

+For more information about different Verra REDD versions and their IPFS timestamps, you can click [here](https://github.com/hashgraph/guardian/tree/main/Methodology%20Library/Verra/Verra%20Redd) to see the Methodology Library for Verra Redd.